 Soon after his return home, his children, Luelesihka and Miguel, came for an extended visit.

 “I explained the machine to them, and they accepted it right away,” he said.
 “When my little boy heard the battery alarm go off, he ran to get me a new battery.”

 He talked with them about a heart-healthy diet that is low in fat and salt, and showed them how to read the labels on food.
 He explained that he limits his intake of liquids because people with heart failure tend to retain fluids.

 Sourin Banerji, M.D., who leads the Heart Failure team, said Denizac’s case shows how patients benefit when colleagues throughout the health system work together as a team.

 “To get Miguel where he needed to be required Language Services, Nutrition and Behavioral Health, in addition to Heart Failure,” he said.
 “It is remarkable what can be accomplished when we all work together.”

-Today, Denizac is back to riding his bicycle.
+Today, Denizac has completed cardiac rehabilitation and he is back to riding his bicycle.
 With few exceptions, he can do many things he’s always enjoyed.
 Ultimately, he would like to have a heart transplant.

 In the meantime, he is continuing to partner with his team at Christiana Care.

 “I’ve been coming here for a year, and we have really good communication,” he said.
 “It’s not like going to the doctor.
 It’s more like checking in with friends.”